zeyad-mansour/lunar/README.md

 # Lunar 🌕
-Lunar is a neural network aimbot that uses real-time object detection aided by CUDA acceleration on Nvidia GPUs.
+Lunar is a neural network aimbot that uses real-time object detection accelerated with CUDA on Nvidia GPUs.

 ## About